The Autistic Brain

 Some people describe empathy as being able to understand how another feels and thinks, by putting themselves “in someone else’s shoes.”
 Others feel that empathy is sympathy plus concern, or feeling sadness for someone experiencing hardship and caring about their well-being.

 What is nearly universally understood about empathy, though, is that it is a positive and important quality to have.
-A person without empathy would be a sociopath or a malignant narcissist, maybe even a sadist who enjoys other people’s pain.
+A person without empathy would be cruel, unfeeling, or a malignant abuser, maybe even a sadist who enjoys other people’s pain.

 Anyone who read the story of Elise and Linda would likely feel that both women had empathy; however, both demonstrated it in very different ways.